shawndeprey/katt2/README.md

 * Inno Setup			http://www.jrsoftware.org/isinfo.php

 ### TODO
+- [x] STORY:		Get zip script figured out for Windows 7
-- [ ] Icon for game window
+- [ ] STORY:		Icon for game window
-- [ ] Create 'Aliases' file to mitigate deprecation extra-work
+- [ ] STORY: 		Create 'Aliases' file to mitigate deprecation extra-work
+- [ ] STORY:		Auto-resize canvas to fit window

-- [ ] Clean up canvas/window size mis-matching
+- [ ] BUG:			Clean up canvas/window size mis-matching

-- [ ] Figure out how to easily add new assets to Inno Setup Script.
+- [ ] RESEARCH:		How to easily add new assets to Inno Setup Script.
+- [ ] RESEARCH:		How do updates/patches (Like ClickOnce for C#) work.
+- [ ] RESEARCH:		Use Manifest file to pass command line args (Environment Variables) to the application
+- [ ] RESEARCH:		How to have a launcher download and install the application
+- [ ] RESEARCH:		Cross-platform installer builder OR custom cross-platform installer

+- [ ] TASK:			Use build script to 'package' the package.json in prior to building
+- [ ] TASK:			Build script can choose which version to build; dev, testing, production, etc...
+- [ ] TASK:			Setup deploy script to build installer for deployment
+- [ ] TASK:			Create license file